openenclave/openenclave/docs/DesignDocs/AttestationApiRequirements.md

 the enclave signer, and/or the party configuring an application will choose one or more plugins to support and ensure they are available.

-NOTE: The RATS Architecture referenced below is maintained in the [RATS github repository](https://github.com/ietf-rats-wg/architecture) which may have a later version that the draft linked below.
-When in doubt, go to the github repo which has links to the Internet Draft, latest Editors' Copy, and diffs between them.
+NOTE: The RATS Architecture document is maintained in the [RATS github repository](https://github.com/ietf-rats-wg/architecture) which may have a later version than the current Internet-Draft.
+When in doubt, go to the github repo which has links to the Internet Draft, the latest Editors' Copy, and the diffs between them.

 As noted in the
 [RATS Architecture](https://tools.ietf.org/wg/rats/draft-ietf-rats-architecture/),